danitrave/SCALT/docs/source/advanced.rst

 Advanced utilities
 ==================

-SCALT presents other utilities behyond single cell classification:
+SCARLET presents other utilities behyond single cell classification:

-1. starting from a read counts matrix from single cell RNA sequencing and a corresponding cell annotation table, SCALT builds a series of equally-sized cell type specific lists of genes, one per each cell type present in the annotation, in a deterministic fashion;
+1. starting from a read counts matrix from single cell RNA sequencing and a corresponding cell annotation table, SCARLET builds a series of equally-sized cell type specific lists of genes, one per each cell type present in the annotation, in a deterministic fashion;
-2. SCALT ascertain the reliability of the cell type classification used in the previous step quantifying the similariy among the generated lists exploting a method based on **mutual information** that, eventually, underlines which cell types should be organized in a unique operatively-defined cell type.
+2. SCARLET ascertain the reliability of the cell type classification used in the previous step quantifying the similariy among the generated lists exploting a method based on **mutual information** that, eventually, underlines which cell types should be organized in a unique operatively-defined cell type.

-More details are availble in the manuscript of SCALT.
+More details are availble in the manuscript of SCARLET.

 Workflows